 When they finally do decide to action by contacting you, it’s a critical point for your practice.
 Typically, practices see around 15-20% of prospects who contact them actually book an appointment.
 But there are ways that practices can accelerate prospects from Researching to booking an appointment:

 - Most will submit a contact form on your website.
 It’s quick and easy, and they can do it at anytime, whether your office is open or not.
-While web leads tend to have lower conversion rate than phone calls, they generate more volume and according to our 2021 Medical Marketing Outlook, are the #1 lead source.
+While web leads tend to have lower conversion rate than phone calls, they generate more volume.
 That’s why it’s important your practice has an efficient inbound lead management system that follows up with prospects in a timely manner, makes multiple attempts, and uses several forms of communication to try to reach them.
 OptiCall’s Capture web response program incorporates all of these tactics and has shown to actually double average lead conversions.

-- Fewer will decide to contact via phone, but according to our 2021 Medical Marketing Outlook, the conversion rate from phone calls to booked appointments is actually higher than web leads.
+- Fewer will decide to contact via phone, but our data shows the conversion rate from phone calls to booked appointments is actually higher than web leads.
 In fact, OptiCall clients who use our First Contact Phone Handling Program see about a 75% conversion to booked consultations.
 This is a result of using trained experts that can spend time answering tough questions, dispelling myths, and easing the prospect into feeling more comfortable in taking the next step.

 Only 1-5% Are Actually Ready to Make a Move